These are the most frequently asked questions:

 The owner of a vehicle has 24 hours to claim their vehicle, after which a fee of $8.00 per day will begin.
 For example, if a vehicle is towed on a Monday, the owner has a grace period of one day (Tuesday) to claim the vehicle.
 The $8.00 fee would begin on Wednesday.

 Visa, MasterCard, American Express, Discover, cash, and personal checks will be accepted for all towed vehicles, except vehicles which are towed for outstanding violations.
 When a vehicle has been towed for outstanding violations, personal checks are not accepted.

 Where can I learn more about becoming a MSU Police Department officer?

 Yes.
 Information about student employment is on our civilian employment webpage.

 Are there jobs available for civilians who are not students?

 Yes.
 Information about civilian employment is on our civilian employment webpage.

 Does the MSU Police Department offer a Citizen’s Police Academy?

 Yes.
-Starting in September 2019 a Citizen’s Police Academy will be offered to community members.
+Starting in September 2019 a Citizen’s Police Academy was offered to community members.